 Among the types of cardiovascular diseases are:

 Prevent a heart attack, reduce your stroke risk, and lower your blood pressure.
 Avoid medications, when possible—even avoid doctor and hospital visits!

 Maintain a healthy heart by claiming, right now, your FREE copy of our definitive guide to avoiding heart disease and taking care of your ticker.

 6 Heart Health Facts You Should Know

 #1.
-Coronary artery disease claims the lives of more than 370,000 Americans annually, but the numbers of people dying of CAD have diminished in recent years as more people adopt healthier lifestyles and CAD treatment continues to improve.
+Coronary artery disease (CAD) claims the lives of more than 370,000 Americans annually.
+The numbers of people dying of CAD, however, actually have diminished in recent years.
+Why?
+More people are adopting healthier lifestyles, and CAD treatment continues to improve.

 #4.
 The way many people define cardiovascular disease is atherosclerosis and its consequences.
 Atherosclerosis is sometimes described as “hardening of the arteries.”
 That’s because cholesterol, fats, and other substances such as white blood cells collect in the walls of the blood vessels that keep the heart supplied with blood—the coronary arteries—and make them stiff.
 The cholesterol and other materials form plaques.
 This can create two problems for the heart.

 When plaques are first forming, they’re soft.
 But they can rupture, releasing the “junk” inside.
 The rupture can also lead to the production of enzymes that cause blood to clot.
 If the clot is big enough it can block the flow of blood.

 Older plaques present a different danger.
 After a while, soft plaques turn hard and narrow the affected arteries.
 If the plaque build-up is too great, blood can no longer flow through a blocked artery.
 No matter what causes the stoppage of circulation in the coronary artery, the result is a heart attack.